alexbonilla/java-bin-packer/README.md

 # java-bin-packer
-Java Version of a bin-packer at https://github.com/jakesgordon/bin-packing/
+Java Version of a bin-packer at https://github.com/jakesgordon/bin-packing/. jakesgordon made an awesome job explaining his code at http://codeincomplete.com/posts/2011/5/7/bin_packing/

 I translated the forementioned code to Java, since I saw it as a simple way to balance virtual machines in different hosts.
 But that is a complete different story.